-Every year approximately one million loads of logs are hauled by log trucks on Washington’s roadways.
+Every year approximately one million loads of logs are hauled by log trucks on Washington state's roadways.
 Logging, or timber harvesting, is one of the largest industries in Washington.
 Log trucks travel over private, county, state and federal road systems on dirt, gravel, and pavement.

-- Between 2002 and 2007 there were a total of 772 accidents with an average of 129 accidents per year were found.
+Making things worse, accidents involving heavy trucks in Washington state increased 15 percent between 2006 and 2008, and between 2002 and 2007 there were a total of 772 accidents with an average of 129 accidents per year were found.

 Causes of Log Truck Accidents

 The two most critical factors of log transport safety are balancing load weights and properly securing loads.
 Log truck accidents can be caused by improperly loaded log trucks that are unbalanced and cause the truck to tip over when turning.
 An overweight log truck can lose its logging load causing serious harm and injuries.

-The Federal Motor Carrier Safety Administration (FMCSA), which is a part of the US Department of Transportation, and Washington State Department of Transporatation (WSDOT) have specific rules and regulations that define the standards for securing loads on logging trucks and the transportation of logs.
+The Federal Motor Carrier Safety Administration (FMCSA), which is a part of the United States Department of Transportation, and Washington State Department of Transportation (WSDOT) have specific rules and regulations that define the standards for securing loads on logging trucks and the transportation of logs.
 But improperly trained and/or poorly supervised truck drivers or logging personnel often make mistakes that result in serious safety issues.

 Another serious issue and common cause of log truck accidents is poorly maintained logging vehicles.
 Log transport vehicles that have not had frequent safety and maintenance checks have a higher rate of brake deterioration/failure or lost loads due to safety equipment that is simply worn out or outdated.